iotaledger/wasp/documentation/docs/contract_core/root.md

 contract.

-* **findContract** - Returns the data of the provided smart contract (if it exists) in marshalled binary form.
+* **findContract** - Returns the data of the provided smart contract (if it exists) in a marshalled binary form.

-* **getChainInfo** - Returns main values of the chain, such as chain ID, chain owner ID, and description.
-It also returns a registry of all smart contracts in marshalled binary form
+* **getChainInfo** - Returns main values of the chain, such as chain ID, chain owner ID and description.
+It also returns the registry of all smart contracts in a marshalled binary form

 * **getFeeInfo** - Returns fee information for the particular smart
   contract: `validatorFee` and `chainOwnerFee`.
-It takes into account default values if specific values for the smart contract are not set.
+If specific values for the smart contract are not set, it returns chain-wide defaults.